mgfarkas/final_project_452/README.md

 3) The output file is named 'doc_data.csv'.
 You can rename this in the file.
 Or, if making multiple use of the script, copy or rename the csv after each run.
 Otherwise, the file will be overwritten.

 With the current version, the output csv will require data cleaning!
-This is due to the use of non-stand format of the supposedly standarized document.
+This is due to the use of non-standard format of the supposedly standarized document.